opoirion/mv_tracker/README.md

-# Movement tracker using python with dbscan and meanshift algo
+# Motion tracker using python with dbscan and meanshift algo

 some old works about movement detection I did a while ago!: